 Comments are omitted from the argument list before it is passed to a do method.
-By default, both Python-style and C-style comments are recognized; you may change this by overriding app.commentGrammars with a different pyparsing grammar.
+By default, both Python-style and C-style comments are recognized; you may change this by overriding app.commentGrammars with a different pyparsing grammar (see the arg_print example for specifically how to to this).